 Go to the kernel zip file you copied, and swipe, in order to flash it

 Select install again, go to the SuperSU file to swipe it , in order to flash

-Reboot the phone and when completed, you will find the SuperSU file in place and when you tap it, it should launch without errors.
+Reboot the phone and when the Galaxy Note 4 5.1.1 root has completed you will find the SuperSU file in place and when you tap it, it should launch without errors.
 If it hangs in the process, just reboot and this will clear.

 A titanium backup should be installed and once it runs, it verifies that your procedure was completed successfully.
 So, you can go ahead and enjoy your turbocharged phone.

 Make sure to check out my note 4 root page for future updates.